entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 the necessary information for subsequent deployment operations to access the Keycloak instance as the Admin user.
 This allows the rest of the Entando Kubernetes Controllers to create a Keycloak OpenID Connect (OIDC) client for every HTTP service that gets deployed.
-If you already have a Keycloak instance that you want to use, you can skip this custom resource entirely and simply create the `keycloak-admin-secret' in the operator's namespace as specified in the [external Keycloak instance](../../tutorials/devops/external-id-management.md) tutorial.
+If you already have a Keycloak instance that you want to use, you can skip this custom resource entirely and create the `keycloak-admin-secret` in the operator's namespace as specified in the [external Keycloak instance](../../tutorials/devops/external-id-management.md) tutorial.

 ### Overview